Enhanced sampling methods for molecular dynamics simulations: Generalized ensemble and replica exchange methods

+A related diagnostic quantity to look at is the matrix of transitions between states, where each entry correspond to the transitions from state $i$ to state $j$ (which ones are the rows and which ones are columns is a matter of convention).
+One generally wants each replica to transition to another state at least 30\% of the time that exchanges are proposed; if replicas are transitioning at a slower rate, then sampling can be improved by increasing the spacing; or if some transitions are occurring more frequently that that, reallocating the spacing.
+However, if the spacing is \textit{too} small, then it will take too long for each replica visit all of the states, so there is a delicate balance.

-One important note is that in the development of many replica exchange methods, there is frequently an assumption that the states contain some natural ordering, so that one can definitively say the configurations that result from simulations at $i$ are more similar to the configurations generated in state $i-1$ and $i+1$ than they are similar to any other states.
-A number of methods therefore assume this ordering, while a natural ordering may not exist in the general case.
-While the ordering is straightforward when states are selected points along a single alchemical variable $\lambda$ or temperature $T$.
-When thermodynamic states are defined in a multidimensional space, say $T$ and $\lambda$ on the other hand, no such ordering may exist, and some of the methods may break down.
+One important note is that in the development of many \hyperlink{ref:ReplEx} {replica exchange} methods, there is frequently an assumption that the states contain some natural ordering, so that one can definitively say the configurations that result from simulations at $i$ are more similar to the configurations generated in state $i-1$ and $i+1$ than they are similar to any other states.
+A number of methods of choosing how to exchange therefore assume this ordering, but a natural ordering may not exist in the general case.
+Such an ordering is straightforward when states are selected points along a single \hyperlink{ref:Alchemical} {alchemical} variable $\lambda$ or temperature $T$, but when instead thermodynamic states are defined in a multidimensional space, say \emph{both} $T$ and $\lambda$, no such ordering may exist, and some of the schemes for exchange in replica exchange may not apply.